GropperTom/FrontEgg/README.md

 - Login
 - Register
 - better CSS styling
+- jwt

 Run instructions
 Clone the repository.
-run "npm install" and then "npm start" in both promotions_manager/backend and promotions_manager/frontend folders.
+run "npm install" and then "npm start" in both backend and frontend folders.
 NOTE: the backend should run on port 3001.